gridbugs/gridbugs.org/content/blog/fixing-my-old-os-assignment-with-machine-code-hacks/index.md

 halting...
 ```

-This is debug output from the OS project which is very exciting.
+This is debug output from our OS project which is pretty exciting.
+It's running!
-It looks like its failing an assertion after unsuccessfully attempting to
+It looks like it's failing an assertion after unsuccessfully attempting to
 connect to the network.
 It looks like it has the same IP addresses hard-coded
-into it as the initial boot script, so can't connect to my home network.
+into it as the initial boot script, so can't connect to my home network, and the code
+is written in such a way that doesn't let it proceed to boot without network access.

 We'll get to fixing this, but first let's talk about the goal of this endeavour.